ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 +-- {: .proof}
 ###### Proof

-By example \ref{InterpretationCohomologyOfBVComplex} the vanishing of non-trivial implicit infinitesimal gauge symmetries is equivalent to the vanishing of the cochain cohomology of the local BV-complex in degree -1 (eq:NegativeOneCohomologyBV).
+By example \ref{InterpretationCohomologyOfBVComplex} the vanishing of compactly supported infinitesimal symmetries is equivalent to the vanishing of the cochain cohomology of the local BV-complex in degree -1 (eq:NegativeOneCohomologyBV).

 Therefore the statement to be proven is equivalently that the [[Koszul complex]] of the sequence of elements